sass/dart-sass/README.md

 There are a few different ways to install and run Dart Sass, depending on your environment and your needs.

+### From Chocolatey (Windows)

+If you use [the Chocolatey package manager](https://chocolatey.org/) for Windows, you can install Dart Sass by running `choco install sass -prerelease`.
+That'll give you a `sass` executable on your command line that will run Dart Sass.

 ### Standalone